ManueGE/Goya/README.md

 ![](https://github.com/ManueGE/Goya/blob/master/readme_imgs/goya_manually.png?raw=true)

 #### By Code:
 `Goya` provides a category which allow apply a style to any `UIResponder`.
-If you want to apply the **LabelTitleStyle** to a label, you can do it by typing:
+If you want to apply the registered **style** to a label, you can do it by typing:

 ````
 let label = UILabel()